-A film crew goes to a tropical island for an exotic location shoot and discovers a colossal giant gorilla who takes a shine to their female blonde star.
-Then he's captured and brought back to New York City for public exhibition.
+A film crew goes to a tropical island for an exotic location shoot and discovers a colossal ape who takes a shine to their female blonde star.
+He is then captured and brought back to New York City for public exhibition.

 Carl Denham needs to finish his movie and has the perfect location; Skull Island.
 But he still needs to find a leading lady.
 This 'soon-to-be-unfortunate' soul is Ann Darrow.
 No one knows what they will encounter on this island and why it is so mysterious, but once they reach it, they will soon find out.
 Living on this hidden island is a giant gorilla and this beast now has Ann in it's grasps.
 Carl and Ann's new love, Jack Driscoll must travel through the jungle looking for Kong and Ann, whilst avoiding all sorts of creatures and beasts.Written by

 45 of 51 people found this review helpful.

 Was this review helpful to you?